18F/guides-template/pages/images.md

 ## Next steps

-Click the _Updating the Config File_ entry in the table of contents.
+Click the _Update the Config File_ entry in the table of contents.